 - Parents participation recommended

-The Harmony Road Method is an exciting, comprehensive music program, designed to help children discover the world of music through motivating materials and activities, which develop the whole child.
+The Harmony Road Method is an exciting, comprehensive music program.
+The curriculum is designed to help children discover the world of music through motivating materials and activities.
+These classes contribute naturally to the development and learning styles of young children.
 Emphasis is placed on:

 - Ear Training and Solfege Singing